Sourcing and Procurement’s Role in the Future of Healthcare

 Procurement strategies, and the technology that optimizes value generation, can help the healthcare industry address their unique buying challenges, streamline contractors and find the deep savings in non-clinical expenditures typically seen in the system’s clinical spending.
 And the money that’s usually left on the table each quarter from mismanaged non-clinical spending can help alleviate the financial instability currently challenging organizations within the industry.

-A thoughtful, well-implemented procurement strategy is an effective way to drive meaningful and sustainable value through profit improvement, process efficiency and supplier management.
+A thoughtful, well-implemented procurement strategy is an effective way to drive meaningful and sustainable value through cost savings, process efficiency and supplier management.
 Disciplined procurement centralizes company-wide non-clinical spending, streamlines processes and procedures for spend management and assures quality from supply partners.

 Collecting and aggregating spend data like invoices, purchase orders, contracts, budgets and historical spend gives healthcare stakeholders a broad picture of organization-wide spending, the first step towards making better buying decisions.
 But manual processes are too slow and cumbersome to sift through the volumes of data or provide a real-time picture of spending.
 Purpose-built procurement technology collects disparate data, cleans the information, categorizes it to create an accurate, real-time picture of spend and raises the visibility of supplier information.